-6.5 A NEW PHILOSOPHY OF NATURE
+7.6 A NEW PHILOSOPHY OF NATURE

-6.5.1 RESTORING NATURAL PHILOSOPHY'S ROLE
+7.6.1 RESTORING NATURAL PHILOSOPHY

 One of the principal motivations behind this research programme is to help return physics to its original, productive role as a principal part of philosophy - the ancient study known as Natural Philosophy (NP); this area of scholarship was professionalized in the Victorian era and adopted the neologism of 'physics'.
 Earlier experts in this area would be shocked at the degree of technical specialization and narrowness of interest exhibited today in this central area of science.
 Three of the greatest physics heroes (Newton, Maxwell, Einstein) were each obsessed with NP and it appeared to have played a major role in their professional success.
-It is surely not a coincidence that the major contributions physics have been making in the last 100 years have had the most interest to governments and weapons makers.

-6.5.2 REPRESENTING REALITY
+7.6.2 REPRESENTING REALITY

 The deepest level of NP, when it focuses on reality, is known as metaphysics: this covers those questions that cannot yet be answered by science: many of them ask about the very nature of existence (ontology).
 Mathematicians rarely show much interest in this area as they already have a pre-commitment to their own metaphysical worldview: Platonism and its foundational layer of Pythagorean mysticism ("number is the basis of the universe").
-The history of abstract thought, in the European tradition (dominated by theology), demonstrates how the idea of 'time' has almost disappeared being replaced with a focus on the timeless nature of space (the 'Heavens' and geometry).
+The history of abstract thought, in the European tradition (dominated by theology), demonstrates how the idea of 'time' has almost disappeared, being replaced with a focus on the timeless nature of space (the 'Heavens' and geometry).
 A subtler problem is how much of our psychology is driven by viewing the world in terms of objects, rather than the more abstract nature of relationships.
 This refocus in physics will involve directing our efforts away from the study of properties of isolated objects towards the interactions between them.
-Metaphysically, it seems difficult to imagine objects that do not interact with one another.
+Metaphysically, it seems difficult to imagine real objects that do not interact with one another.
 So, the study of interactions will close the recursive circle on the metaphysical nature of material objects.
-The discovery of electrons finally gives us a chance to end the analytic quest at a level that is foundational and still relevant to human beings (electrons exist in terms of each other; everything else is a dynamic electron composite).
-The study of challenging phenomena of matter since 1900 (see §4.1) has shown that it is the interaction that imposes discrete quantum restrictions on the exchange of action.
-The very idea of action implies time and dynamism, so its investigation will restore some balance with our European past obsessions with space.
+The discovery of electrons finally gives us a chance to end the analytic quest at a level that is foundational and still relevant to human beings (electrons exist in terms of each other; in UET, everything else is a dynamic electron composite).
+The study of challenging phenomena of matter since 1900 (see §??) has shown that it is the interaction that imposes discrete quantum restrictions on the exchange of action.
+The very idea of action implies time and dynamism, so its investigation will restore some balance with our ancient European past obsessions with space.

 Central to any fruitful investigation of the interaction between electrons is the need for a new theory of electromagnetism as the revered Maxwellian EM theory always resisted the idea of particulate electricity.
 A successful EM theory must recognize the finite time delays of interactions between remote electrical sources are an experimental fact of nature.
 Our new EM theory reflects this in its inclusion of Newton's proposal that gravitational interactions exhibit action-at-a-distance ('Far-Action').
 For far too long, this revolutionary concept has been rejected by most natural philosophers.
 Even Newton's great rival, Leibniz was reluctant to give up his Aristotelian education and the personal experience (e.g. touching) that was used to justify these ancient prejudices.
 Worse, Newton was too timid to defend his own radical idea; however it was picked up by the great Gauss, who added the idea that Far-Action might not act simultaneously, as Newton had believed was the case for gravity.
-UET fully adopts this suggestion: in an asynchronous, time-symmetric manner.
+UET fully adopts this little known suggestion: in an asynchronous, time-symmetric manner.